1. Personal Finance (Budgeting, Saving, Debt, etc..)

-These skills are important to students as they are to adults and will always b useful no matter what age.
+These skills are important to students as they are to adults and will always be useful no matter what age.

 7. Research and information finding

-Just because you know how to go to Google, type a phrase in the search box, and hit SEARCH means that you are good at research and finding information.
+Just because you know how to go to Google, type a phrase in the search box, and hit SEARCH means that you are good at researching and finding information.